The toric g-vector of nestohedra: Parking trees

 \section{Parking trees}

-In this section we introduce {\em parking trees} and characterize that represent $123$-avoiding parking functions.
-The idea of a parking tree is suggested in an exercise due to Sagan~\cite[Ch~1.\ Exercise~(32)(c)]{Sagan}.
-A related approach to the same idea can be found in~\cite[Section~8]{Ehrenborg_Hetyei} and in~\cite{Hetyei_genlin}.
+In this section we introduce {\em parking trees} and characterize those that represent $123$-avoiding parking functions.
+Our presentation of a parking tree is based upon an exercise due to Sagan~\cite[Ch~1.\ Exercise~(32)(c)]{Sagan} and is a slight generalization of the constructions described by Yan~\cite[Section 13.2.3]{Yan_chapter}.
+The first bijection between labeled trees and parking functions is due to Kreweras~\cite{Kreweras_suites}, whereas Knuth found a simpler construction~\cite[Section~6.4, Exercise 31, solution (c)]{Knuth}; see also~\cite[Section~13.2.2]{Yan_chapter}.
+These parking trees are {\em different} from ours; see Section~\ref{section_Concluding_remarks} for further details.

 \begin{definition} A {\em parking tree} is a bilabeled rooted plane tree on $n+1$ vertices whose vertices, respectively edges, are bijectively labeled with the elements of the set $[n+1]$, respectively $[n]$, subject to the following conditions: \begin{enumerate} \item The labeling on the vertices is {\em increasing}: the label of each vertex is less than the label of any of its children. \item If $i$ and $j$ satisfying $i<j$ are labels of edges connecting the same parent vertex to different children then the edge labeled $i$ lies to the {\em left} of the edge labeled $j$. \end{enumerate} \end{definition}